-With guidance from a good friend, I met my co-founder Freyr Thor, who possessed a depth of successful experience with business start-ups.
-Freyr, a native of Iceland, spent his youth outdoors, in the company of horses and nature.
-His childhood offered unique insights into the opportunity, as well as a genuine passion for the endeavor at large that I had set out to solve.
-In 2018, we set out to understand the opportunity and decide if, in an underserved market, could we provide an authentic experience to realize a better, healthier tomorrow by connecting people to nature?
+In 2018, along with my co-founder Bill Lee, we set out to understand the opportunity and decide if, in an underserved market, could we provide an authentic experience to realize a better, healthier tomorrow by connecting people to nature?
 We decided the answer was yes and in late 2018, Yonder was born from our passion for the natural world and everything it offers.

 A Booking Platform Connecting People To Nature

-It starts with a high quality platform and related native apps, offering a great user experiences with all the hallmarks of advanced, intuitive design and functionality.
-Then we added robust search and discovery features, curated collections and more.
+It starts with a high quality platform and related native apps, offering a great user experience with all the hallmarks of advanced, intuitive design and functionality.
+Then we added robust search and discovery features, curated collections, and more.
 Lastly, we populated the platform with high quality curated host listings that open up to countless worlds for opportunities for discovery of nature experiences, a chance to #findyouryonder.